mrkentman/R_Learning/Projects/Spelling Bee Solver/README.md

 <h1 align="center">Spelling Bee Solver</h1>

-The [spelling bee](https://www.nytimes.com/puzzles/spelling-bee) is an online game found on the NYT Games page.
-The objective of the game is to get as many points as possible by spelling out words using the letters provided.
+The [New York TImes Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) is an online word game where the objective is to get as many points as possible by spelling out words using the letters provided.
 The rules of the game are:

 * All words **MUST** contain the central letter.
 * Words can only be made up of the letters provided.
 You don't have to use every letter and letters can be used multiple times.